rmykmr/rmykmr.github.io/_pages/about.md

   - /about/
   - /about.html

+---
 Welcome to my web page.
-Here you can find links to my papers, descriptions of my research projects and interests.
+Here you can find links to my papers, talks and descriptions of my research projects and interests.
----